 Improve your own mental health while you raise money for youth suicide prevention.

-All you have to do is move 24 minutes. every 24 hours for the month of October! to either move your body, improve your state of mind, or a combination of both!
+All you have to do is throughout the month of October, dedicate 24 minutes every 24 hours to moving your body, improving your state of mind, or a combination of both!

 You can walk, run, ride at least 24 minutes every day to move your body.
 You'll improve your own mental health and support the mental health of young people.